 - There was inconsistency across board titles.

-- We had over 100 old and inactive boards which made searching for a board a laborious scrolling task.
+- We had over 100 old and inactive boards, making searching for a board a laborious scrolling task.

 Here are five simple steps to declutter Trello and a bit about what we did:

-Our team got to work naming any actively used boards with the prefix 'internal' before the original board title, which allowed only a specific group of boards to stay in our collection before being closed.
+Our team got to work naming any actively used boards with the prefix 'internal' before the original board title, allowing only a specific group of boards to stay in our collection before closing.

 Once the boards had been closed (effectively archived for a later date) it was time to delete them permanently.

-2. Come up with a board naming convention.
+2. Come up with a Trello board naming convention.

-It was important to discuss the options with the team as these boards are part of our day-to-day at Cogworks.
+Discussing the options with the team was important as these boards are part of our day-to-day at Cogworks.

 Board type [Client Name - and project name].